konradkar2/netns5g/README.md

 - all free5gc dependencies
 - all UERANSIM dependencies
-- you have to use your own free5gc, UERANSIM binaries - just edit the config so the script knows where they are
+- you have to use your free5gc, UERANSIM binaries - just edit the config so the script knows where they are
 ## Usage

 1. Initialize environment (create namespaces and virtual interfaces)